mimoralea/king-pong/README.md

 ### Train the same agent for other games?
 The Agent is a very generic class that basically takes inputs and select outputs based on those inputs.
 One great add to this codebase would be to make the agent so generic such that it could learn to play other games.

+### Shouldn't we add some tests?
+Just as a good practice some functions would be best if tested.

 ## More Information